Talkala logo

 Can I use Talkala for bulk outreach or robocalls?

-No. Talkala is not built for robocalling, spam campaigns, or any kind of bulk unsolicited traffic.
-Not even a little.
+No. Talkala is not built for robocalling, spam campaigns, auto-dialing, or bulk unsolicited traffic.

 Can I spoof whatever caller ID I want?

-No. Caller identity has to come from one of the allowed paths: a verified external number, an owned Talkala number, or the shared service fallback where available.
-You cannot just pick a number.
+No. Caller identity has to come from an allowed path: a verified external number, an owned Talkala number, or the shared service fallback where available.

 Can Talkala block a route even if I want to pay for it?

 Yes.
-Willingness to pay does not override destination policy, blocked prefixes, unpublished routes, verification gates, or anti-abuse checks.
+Willingness to pay does not override destination policy, blocked prefixes, unpublished routes, carrier limits, verification gates, or anti-abuse checks.

 Next step